AnonymouX47/term-image/CONTRIBUTING.md

 ```shell
 python -m pip install -e .
 ```
-This way, the package and the CLI command are always available in the virtual environment.
+This way, the package and the command-line entry-point are always available within the virtual environment.

+**NOTE:** This is required to build the docs and to run tests.

+* * *

-Now that you have created a development environment, you can create a new branch and start making changes (after reading the guidelines below :smiley:) and when done, contribute your changes by opening a [pull request](https://github.com/AnonymouX47/term-image/pulls).
+Now that you have setup a development environment, you can create a new branch and start making changes (after reading the guidelines below :smiley:) and when done, contribute your changes by opening a [pull request](https://github.com/AnonymouX47/term-image/pulls).

 ## Guidelines